Updated July 2026 to reflect the FedRAMP Consolidated Rules for 2026, released June 25, 2026.

 The impact of a stale SSP compounds.
 The SSP informs the assessment scope.
 If the SSP does not reflect the current environment, the assessor is working from bad data.
 Every finding that stems from an inaccurate SSP could have been avoided by keeping the documentation current.

-CMMC does not mandate OSCAL.
-But the DoD is moving toward machine-readable compliance documentation.
-Early adoption puts you in position for what is coming.
+CMMC does not mandate structured formats.
+But FedRAMP just eliminated document-based packages entirely, and the DoD tends to follow.
+Building your system definition as structured data now puts you in position for what is coming.

 CA.L2-3.12.1 is 5-point and not POA&M-eligible.
 The control assessment itself, the practice of reviewing whether your controls still work, cannot be deferred.
 If your last control assessment is more than a year old, that is not a POA&M item.
 It is a scoring problem.